parkermatheson/overtime-app/README.md

 - x Refactor posts/_form for admin user with status
 - x Fix post_spec.rb:82 to use factories
 - x Fix post_spec.rb:52 to have correct user reference and not require update

+## TODOS:
+- Integrate validation for phone attr in User:
+-- No spaces or dashes
+-- all characters have to be a number
+-- exactly 10 characters